thcipriani/WagnerProject/pages/home-away-from-home---getting-settled.md

 ---
 layout: page
-title: HOME AWAY FROM HOME - Getting Settled
+title: "HOME AWAY FROM HOME - Getting Settled"
 image: /assets/images/023-01.jpg
 caption: Bedroom and Shower on the left
+next: /pages/mrs-ruth-wagner---a-missionary-wifes-life.html
+prev: /pages/bush-houses---how-they-are-built.html
 ...
 Four months later, in August 1955, the Wagners officially moved to Raiakama and began work at the new main station.
 The house where they would live would take some getting used to.
 Mrs. Ruth Wagner